Summer BBQ Series: How to Grill the Perfect Steak

 3. Grill your steaks until they feel extremely soft under the back of your tongs,

-4. You want to have an internal temperature of about 55-60 degrees Celsius.
+4. You want an internal temperature of about 55-60 degrees Celsius.

 1. Grill one side of the steak until you see moisture visible on the top,